 It’s also worth noting that working with debt counselors won’t negatively impact your ability to qualify for new financing.
 Even if you enroll in a DMP, you can still get approved for loans, such as a mortgage or an auto loan.
 You can’t open new credit accounts during enrollment.
 However, you can get approved for major financing to purchase a home or car or to fund higher education.
 This way, you don’t have to put your life on hold while you pay off your credit cards.

 How to spot a nonprofit credit counseling scam

-- They charge upfront fees before they perform any actual service – this is how you spot any debt relief scam, even for settlement.
-According to federal regulations, companies cannot charge fees until they provide some form of actual debt relief.
+- They charge upfront fees before they perform any actual service – this is how you spot any relief scam, even for settlement.
+According to federal regulations, companies cannot charge fees until they provide some form of actual relief.

 - They guarantee to improve your credit score by a certain number.
 Although data shows successfully completing a debt management program can improve people’s scores, there is no guarantee.
 Results vary based on where you started when you enrolled and what negative penalties you incurred prior to enrollment.

 This really depends on the agency you work with and what they offer.
-In some cases, a company pairs credit counseling and credit repair.
+In some cases, a for-profit company pairs counseling and credit repair.
 To do this legally, that means that they have both certified credit counselors and state-licensed credit repair attorneys on staff.
 In this case, they help you eliminate your debt and then help you dispute any lingering mistakes in your report.